lmatteis/node-trello/README.md

 * Public Key & Secret: [visit this link while logged in Trello](https://trello.com/1/appKey/generate).

 * With these values [visit this other link](https://trello.com/1/connect?key=<PUBLIC_KEY>&name=MyApp&response_type=token) (Replacing, of course &lt;PUBLIC_KEY&gt; for the public key value obtained).
+** If you need read/write access, add the following to the end of the prior URL:  &scope=read,write

 * Authorice MyApp to read the application